Pixel-Wise Contrastive Distillation: Method

 \textbf{Teacher.} In most of our experiments, we adopt the \mbox{ResNet-50} pre-trained by \mbox{MoCo v3}\footnote{The checkpoint can be found in \url{https://github.com/facebookresearch/moco-v3/blob/main/CONFIG.md}} \cite{mocov3} for 1000 epochs as the teacher.
 We use the momentum updated branch (\ie, \texttt{momentum\_encoder} of the checkpoint) of \mbox{MoCo v3} model.
 The projection head has the following structure: FC--BN--ReLU--FC--BN.
 The last BN has no affine parameters.
 We drop it because its static normalization statistics slow down the convergence.
 The global pooling layer of the backbone is removed.
-Modified by SpatialAdaptor, the structure of the projection head becomes Conv--BN--CW-ReLU--Conv.
+Modified by the SpatialAdaptor, the structure of the projection head becomes Conv--BN--CW-ReLU--Conv.
 The hidden and output dimension of the projection head is $4096$ and $256$ respectively.
-The shape of output feature maps is $256 \x 7 \x 7$ (channels $\x$ spatial size). \\
+The shape of output feature maps is $256 \x 7 \x 7$ (channels $\x$ spatial size).
+Other choices of teacher models are discussed in \cref{sec:ablation_exps}. \\

-\textbf{Student.} By default, we use ResNet-18 as student's backbone.
-It is followed by a projection head ($\varphi$ mentioned above).
-We follow the asymmetric structure design in \cite{byol,simsiam,mocov3} and instantiate $\varphi$ with two consecutive MLPs.
-The MLPs are structurally similar to teacher's modified projection head, except that the activation function is ReLU and that the input dimension of the first MLP is identical to the output dimension of student's backbone.
-Next, we append a regular MHSA module \cite{transformer} to the end of $\varphi$.
+\textbf{Student.} By default, we use a ResNet-18 as the student's backbone.
+It is followed by a projection head ($\varphi$ mentioned in \cref{sec:pcd}).
+We follow the asymmetric structure design in \cite{byol,simsiam,mocov3} to instantiate $\varphi$ with two consecutive MLPs.
+The MLPs are structurally similar to the teacher's projection head that is modified by the SpatialAdaptor, except that the activation function is ReLU.
+The hidden dimension of the student is equal to that of the teacher.
+We append a MHSA module \cite{transformer} without position encoding \cite{cvt} to the end of $\varphi$.
 The MHSA has $8$ heads, each with an embedding dimension of $64$.
-In each head, the feature maps are fed to three $1 \x 1$ conv layers to produce queries, keys, and values, respectively.
-The attention values of all heads are concatenated and then projected by a $1 \x 1$ conv layer to match with input features in dimension.
-The output of the MHSA module is used for computing the contrastive distillation loss. \\
+Each pixel of the input feature maps is regarded as a token.
+The attention values of all heads are concatenated and then projected by a $1 \x 1$ conv layer to match with the input features in dimension.
+The output of the MHSA module is used for computing the contrastive distillation loss.
+Other choices of student backbone architectures are discussed in \cref{sec:ablation_exps}. \\

 \textbf{Distilling.} We perform self-supervised distillation on the ImageNet \cite{imagenet} training set.
 The image augmentation policy is the same as that proposed in \cite{byol}, comprised of two distributions of augmentation.
 It generates a pair of augmented views for an input image.
 Our PCD computes distillation loss on each view and optimizes the mean of two losses.
 We observe this loss symmetrization brings about better convergence.
 We must point out that PCD with asymmetric loss also provides bright transfer performance (see in \cref{sec:main_results}).